Orange-OpenSource/Orange-Boosted-Bootstrap/README.md

 Boosted documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com) and publicly hosted on GitHub Pages at <http://boosted.orange.com>.
 The docs may also be run locally.

+Documentation search is powered by [Algolia's DocSearch](https://community.algolia.com/docsearch/).
+Working on our search?
+Be sure to set `debug: true` in the `_scripts.html` include.

 ### Running documentation locally

-1. Run through the [tooling setup](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/blob/v4-dev/docs/getting-started/build-tools.md#tooling-setup) to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
+1. Run through the [tooling setup](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/blob/v4-dev/docs/4.0/getting-started/build-tools.md#tooling-setup) to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
 2. Run `npm run test` (or a specific NPM script) to rebuild distributed CSS and JavaScript files, as well as our docs assets.
 3. From the root `/Orange-Boosted-Bootstrap` directory, run `bundle exec jekyll serve` in the command line.
 4. Open <http://localhost:9001> in your browser, and voilà.